Rhombitrihexagonal tiling: Deltoidal trihexagonal tiling

 The deltoidal trihexagonal tiling is a dual of the semiregular tiling known as the rhombitrihexagonal tiling.
-Conway calls it a tetrille.
+Conway called it a tetrille.
 The edges of this tiling can be formed by the intersection overlay of the regular triangular tiling and a hexagonal tiling.
 Each kite face of this tiling has angles 120°, 90°, 60° and 90°.
 It is one of only eight tilings of the plane in which every edge lies on a line of symmetry of the tiling.

 The deltoidal trihexagonal tiling is a dual of the semiregular tiling rhombitrihexagonal tiling.
 Its faces are deltoids or kites.

 Related polyhedra and tilings

-It is one of 7 dual uniform tilings in hexagonal symmetry, including the regular duals.
+It is one of seven dual uniform tilings in hexagonal symmetry, including the regular duals.

 This tiling has face transitive variations, that can distort the kites into bilateral trapezoids or more general quadrilaterals.
-Ignoring the face colors below, the fully symmetry is p6m, and the lower symmetry is p31m with 3 mirrors meeting at a point, and 3-fold rotation points.
+Ignoring the face colors below, the fully symmetry is p6m, and the lower symmetry is p31m with three mirrors meeting at a point, and threefold rotation points.

 This tiling is related to the trihexagonal tiling by dividing the triangles and hexagons into central triangles and merging neighboring triangles into kites.

 The deltoidal trihexagonal tiling is a part of a set of uniform dual tilings, corresponding to the dual of the rhombitrihexagonal tiling.